rheapaul123/ODT-2026-Ratatwang/README.md

 - Why would someone want to try it again?

 **Response:**
 `The object we are building is a game for playful interaction.
-Inspired by common experiences of playing 'eye spy' (especially on car trips), we want the players to feel the same adrenaline of finding an appropriate object, anticipation of figuring out whether they've suceeded, and joy if they have.`
+Inspired by common experiences of playing 'eye spy' (especially on car trips), we want the players to feel the same adrenaline of finding an appropriate object, anticipation of figuring out whether they've succeeded, and joy if they have.`

 ## 2.3 Design Persona
 Complete the sentence below:

-> We are designing this project as if we are a small creative studio making a **[toy / game / playable object / interactive experience]** for **[children / teens / adults / classmates / exhibition visitors / mixed audience]**.
+> We are designing this project as if we are a small creative studio making a **[toy/game / playable object / interactive experience]** for **[children / teens / adults/classmates / exhibition visitors / mixed audience]**.

 **Response:**
-`[Write here]`
+`[We are designing this project as if we are a small creative studio making a **[game]** for **[ whimsical exhibition visitors of mixed age ranges]`

 ---